AKROGIS/AnimalMovement/Documentation/Documentation.rst

 ============

-1. Open ArcMap, and make sure that the Animal Movements Addin is loaded.
+1. Open ArcMap, and make sure that the Animal Movements Add-In is loaded.
    If you select *Customize->Add-In Manager...* from the ArcMap menu, you should see the following:

 .. image:: images/ArcMapTools_Add-In-Manager.png